minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Problem Sets

-Five problem sets are assigned during the course.
-Each is due by a pre-set deadline: Friday, just before midnight (except the first one!).
-Lateness of electronic submissions is determined down to the minute by submissions' timestamps.
-Submitting more than seven minutes late is equivalent to submitting twenty-four hours late.
+Nine problem sets are assigned during the course.
+Each is due by a pre-set deadline.
 Late work is not ordinarily accepted, except in cases of medical emergency.
-A schedule of problem sets, subject to change, appears below.
+A schedule of problem sets and deadlines, subject to change, appears below.

 ### Programming 1